Rally for Education about Sustainable Development

 The Rally for Education about Sustainable Development (Rassemblement pour l'éducation au développement durable, REDD) is a political party in Mali.
-It contested the presidential election on 29 April 2007 with the candidate Sidibé Aminata Diallo, who took seventh place with 0.55% of the vote.
+Its candidate Sidibé Aminata Diallo contested the presidential election on 29 April 2007, taking seventh place with 0.55% of the vote.
 Diallo is the first woman to ever contest a presidential election in the country.

 The party contested the 2013 parliamentary elections, but failed to win a seat.